EvaMson/login/README.md

 # login
-Practical work for admission to the course
+Assignment for admission to the course